TheTechDivinity/svc-dataset-maker/README.md

 a training set for so-vits-svc (/dataset/dataset/raw/name) in whatever location you want.
 This also works on pre-existing directories
+The audio slices are exported as .wav files ready for so-vits-svc training

 Tip: put the script on your so-vits-svc folder so you don't have to set path or move the files into there